Studio Kalangou

 Activities

-- Production of cultural programmes, debates and daily 3-hour radio magazines in 5 languages
+• Production of cultural programmes, debates, documentaries and radio and video magazines – in 5 languages

 Our impact